Technical Bulletin 08

 A good data sheet.

 What else can they say.
 You really need to read the TELEFUNKEN C3g data sheet, and draw for yourself the auto bias circuit which is needed to test C3g, exactly the way they say it.
 The break through for yourself will come, when you realize this is an auto bias circuit indeed, and understand how this circuit works.
-After that you will realize how badly wrong fixed grid voltage testing is.
+After that you will realize how wrong fixed grid voltage testing is.
 Not only because (I hope you noticed...) no manufacturer on the world ever wrote you have to test tubes with fixed grid voltage.
 But because fixed grid voltage will not reflect the Gm of the tube at the INTENDED bias point.

 So far, for this much too long introduction.